 Here's the first of our sketches that gets specific with the

-composition, the idea here is to focus on the
+composition, the idea with a silhouette sketch is to focus on the

 edges of your object, general proportions, don't worry about detail.